 Beatriz is different, though.
 Beatriz is political.
 It might as well be called My Dinner with Donald (get on making that an official My Dinner with Andre sequel, Wallace Shawn!), dropping Beatriz into a dinner party with a Donald Trump-like figure who instantly mistakes her for hired help and later grills her over the details of her immigration from Mexico as a child and whether or not she’s even a U.S. citizen.

 And this might be a harbinger of things to come in the indie film world over the next couple of years.
 According to the Spring 2017 issue of Filmmaker, every indie filmmaker currently seeking funding might need to stop and honestly assess if their project has a strong message about what’s going on in the world now.
 If not, maybe think about a rewrite because film financiers looking to invest in the indie sector are newly emboldened to back projects which might contribute to the #Resistance against the Trump administration.

 This is based on a series of interviews Filmmaker conducted with indie film financiers and producers, including Jamie Patricof (Captain Fantastic), Eddie Linker (Win It All) and T. Sahara Meer (Nancy).
-Opinions varied on whether or not Trump’s -volatile impact on the stock market, trade and international relations will choke off funding resources for indie film or leave them relatively unchanged, but the consensus is that films with a political, social or economic message will have an easier time finding funding than those which have nothing to say.
+Opinions varied on whether or not Trump’s uncertain impact on the stock market, trade and international relations will choke off funding resources for indie film or leave them relatively unchanged, but the consensus is that films with a political, social or economic message will have an easier time finding funding than those which have nothing to say.
 As Patricof put it: